UchePhilz/probelogr/README.md

 ProbelogrCore.pushLog(String tag, String body);
 or
 ProbelogrCore.pushLog(String tag, Object body);

-it should be noted that the pushLog(String tag, Object body); needs Gson dependency, The Gson dependency is used to serialize object to be sent in JSON Format
 ```
-4.
+__NOTE:__ The pushLog(String tag, Object body); needs Gson dependency,
+The Gson dependency is used to serialize object to be sent in JSON Format

 ## 1. PHP Implementation